Reviews You Can Rely On

 Unboxing and assembly are remarkably straightforward, taking only about 15 minutes from opening the carton to the first ride.
 The process isn't complex; most people who can follow basic instructions will find it easy to get the bike road-ready in no time.
 Of course, if the task feels daunting or you aren't mechanically inclined, a quick visit to a local bike shop for a professional setup is always a great option.

 After assembly, our test bike had several disconcerting rattles that we had to address.
-We silenced the battery shifting in the frame with adhesive foam tape and resolved a metallic chatter in the folding latch by following adjustment instructions from Lectric's responsive customer support.
-The final fix was for the “floating” motor controller in the down tube; we simply wedged a small piece of a pool noodle into the cavity to hold it secure.
+We silenced the battery shifting in the frame with adhesive foam tape and resolved a metallic chatter in the folding latch by following the adjustment instructions from Lectric's responsive customer support.
+The final fix was for the “floating” motor controller in the down tube; we simply wedged a small piece of a pool noodle into the cavity to secure it.
 With these quick DIY tweaks, the bike became remarkably quiet.

 lectric xp4 750 - the latch mechanism provides a secure connection between the two...